8 greatest gunfights of the Wild West

-Beyond the dusty streets at high noon, clinking of spurs, Stetsons, tin stars and calls of "DRAW!" in Hollywood westerns, here the real gunfights that made this lawless time so iconic
+Beyond the dusty streets at high noon, clinking of spurs, Stetsons, tin stars and calls of "DRAW!" in Hollywood westerns, here are the real gunfights that made this lawless time so iconic.

 Duels to see who had the quickest draw were actually much rarer than the films suggest.
 On this occasion, Tutt was demanding the payment of a gambling debt and took his former friend’s gold watch as collateral.
 When words failed to calm matters, they stepped outside into the town square of Springfield, Missouri.
 Both fired, but Tutt rushed, Wild Bill didn’t.

 Frank Loving had been quarrelling with Levi Richardson, who he caught making advances on his wife, for a while.
 Guns were finally drawn in the notorious Long Branch Saloon in Kansas’s even more notorious Dodge City, with the two men standing right in front of each other.
 Richardson went down with three extra holes, but despite the very close range, Loving somehow walked away with nothing more than a graze.

 The infamous Dalton Gang got more than they bargained for when they tried to rob two banks, on opposite sides of the street, on the same day.
 A quick-thinking clerk convinced them the safe had a time lock, which gave the townspeople time to arm themselves.
 The shooting started as the gang walked out of the bank, leaving four of them dead.
 Despite being hit 23 times, Emmett Dalton survived and, after serving 14 years in prison, went to Hollywood and played himself in a movie.